charkster/xc3sprog-cmod_a7-rpi/README.md

 sudo apt-get install libftdi1

 Next the SPI memory needs to be detected.
 Use the "run_first_spi_flash_cmod_a7.sh" script (which uses the "first.bit" file).
+The "first.bit" file was created specifically for the CMOD-A7 SPI flash memory (a complicated process done on Vivado using a trivial design).
 Now you are ready to load your custom bit file into the CMOD-A7.

 xc3sprog -c jtaghs1_fast -I your_custom_file.bit